 The Bergische Kaffeetafel is only available to order, as a slate in the café confirms.
 From six people you can enjoy this culinary experience.
 Traditionally, it was intended for several people.
 "The Bergische Kaffeetafel is a social event, not a culinary specialty," explains the café owner.

-“In the past, people in the Bergisches Land were at work during the week and didn't have time to meet for talks.
-Therefore, they visited each other on Sunday.
-Even business meetings then took place because everyone knew that the business partner could be reached that day.
-They sat down between two and six o'clock.
-What came on the table was what was there: fresh bread, rice porridge, fruit, jam, sausage and more. ”
+"In the past, people in the Bergisches Land worked during the week and didn't have time to meet for conversations.
+So they visited each other on Sundays.
+Even business meetings took place then, because everyone knew their business partner was available on that day.
+People would sit together between 2 and 6 o'clock.
+Whatever was available was served: fresh bread, rice porridge, fruit, jam, sausage, and more."

 What is a drum mina?

-"The pot originally comes from the Arab world, from where the Dutch brought it with them," the café owner tells us.
-One of these crane pots stands on our invitingly set coffee table as a souvenir, the coffee is served in the café from a pretty coffee pot with a blue and white decor.
+"The pot originally comes from the Arab world, from where the Dutch brought it," the café owner tells us.
+One of these crane pots sits on our invitingly set coffee table as a souvenir, but in the café, coffee is poured from a pretty coffee pot with a blue and white decor.

 One should have hunger